“Mr. Danforth, if you are the head of the school, does that make me the heart of the school?” – City Academy student

 Strategic Plan #4 (2016-2020)

-City Academy’s fourth strategic plan calls for “doubling up in size” the student body from 128 in 2010 to 250 by 2020.
+City Academy’s fourth strategic plan called for “doubling up in size” the student body from 128 in 2010 to 250 by 2020.
 In order to do so, the Board of Trustees approved the Campaign for City Academy in 2016.
-The campaign includes renovating the current facility, adding a STEAM (science, technology, engineering, art, and math) wing, and building a new Early Childhood center addition.
-The early childhood program will also include a three-year-old class.
+The campaign included renovating the current facility, adding a STEAM (science, technology, engineering, art, and math) wing, and building a new Early Childhood center addition.
+In fall of 2018 the renovations were complete and we opened the Early Childhood Center.
+In June of 2019 we expanded our program to include the first class of 3-year-old scholars.